mephistopheles-8/ats2-spsc/README.md

 These are both valid cases.

-Because the linear closure will *consume* the variable, the type-system guaruntees that we cannot share the same connection on two threads at the same time.
+Because the linear closure will *consume* the variable, the type-system guarantees that we cannot share the same connection on two threads at the same time.
 This way, we can make various safe assumptions about ownership in the implementation.